tenstorrent/tt-metal/tests/tt_eager/python_api_testing/sweep_tests/README.md

 `pytest test_script --input-path yaml_path --input-method cli --cli-input output_dir`

 This script has two crucial parameters:
-1) yaml_path - The YAML file defining op sweep test itself Path pattern for ttlib ops:
+1) `--input-path yaml_path` - The YAML file defining op sweep test itself is given as yaml_path Path pattern for ttlib ops:
 `tests/tt_eager/python_api_testing/sweep_tests/test_configs/ci_sweep_tests_state/device_name/my_sweep.yaml`
 Various test variants:
   1.1) state: a) working - Passes in all cases b)broken - Fails at least in one test case for any reason - Low PCC, specified or unspecified error
   1.2) device_name - Variant of the sweeps for specific device: a) grayskull b) wormhole

-2) output_dir - Optional folder name to dump result CSV's in.
+2) `--input-method cli --cli-input output_dir` - Here, we use output_dir as optional folder name to dump result CSV's in.
 If not specified, it will default to `pytorch_test_folder`.
 If this folder (or any folder specified) already exists, the tests will not run.
 In case if provided - after sweep run, here we can find the test results within the generated CSV file as outcome.

 example: